Death of a Salesman Introduction

-Death of a Salesman is a tragedy about the differences between a New York family's dreams and the reality of their lives.
+Death of a Salesman is a tragedy about the differences between the Loman family's dreams and the reality of their lives.
 The play is a scathing critique of the American Dream and of the competitive, materialistic American society of the late 1940s.
-The storyline features Willy Loman, an average guy who attempts to hide his averageness and failures behind delusions of grandeur as he strives to be a "success."
+The storyline features Willy Loman, an average guy who attempts to hide his averageness and failures behind increasingly delusional hallucinations as he strives to be a "success."

-The idea for the play first manifested itself as a short story, which Arthur Miller abandoned.
+The idea for the play first manifested itself as a short story, which author Arthur Miller initially abandoned.
 His interest was renewed later on however, by an uncle who was a salesman.
 When the play version appeared on Broadway, it was a total hit.
 It won Arthur Miller the Pulitzer Prize in 1949.
 By this point in his career, Miller had already proven his chops with his hit play, All My Sons.
-However, with Death of a Salesman, Miller was launched into a whole other level of his career.
+However, with Death of a Salesman, Miller's career was launched into a whole new level.

 Death of a Salesman is widely considered even to this day to be one of the greatest American plays ever written.
 It's often ranked right up there with classics like Eugene O'Neill's Long Day's Journey Into Night, Thornton Wilder's Our Town, and Tennessee Williams's Cat on a Hot Tin Roof.

 Like all classics, Death of a Salesman's themes still ring true today.
-Its harsh criticism of American capitalism may not be quite as shocking as it was when the play first premiered.
-But we have a feeling that every modern-day audience member knows exactly what Miller is getting at – whether you agree with it or not.
+Its harsh criticism of American capitalism may not be quite as shocking as it was when the play first premiered, but we have a feeling that every modern-day audience member knows exactly what Miller is getting at—whether you agree with him or not.

-OK, think about The Office (especially the British version, with Ricky Gervais instead of Steve Carell).
-Great – because that’s Willy Loman in a nutshell.
+Think about Michael Scott from The Office.Having trouble picturing him?
+Try this.
+Better?
+Great—because that’s Willy Loman in a nutshell.
 He’s delusional, thinks everyone loves him, and is depressing in an "I’m manifesting everyone’s fears about obsession with material success" kind of way.

 What has the American Dream come to mean, anyway?
 For Willy Loman, it was popularity and demeanor.
 For many of us, it’s a big-screen TV and a bimmer in the garage.
 The bigger question is what we’re sacrificing for this big, glittery dream.
 "Success" starts being a relative term.
 You’re only successful if you’re more successful than other people you know; your car is only sexy if it’s sexier than the one next door.